-We highly recommend that guests travel all the way to King Salmon, AK and overnight the day before your departure to camp.
+The bottom line is we highly recommend that guests travel all the way to King Salmon and overnight the day before you start your trip at OUTPOST camp.

 Once in King Salmon, contact our charter company, Egli Air Haul at (907) 246-3554 to let them know you have arrived in King Salmon, or you may press #20 at the airport call terminal.
 If you are overnighting in King Salmon, call your lodging provider for shuttle service from the airport.

 The next morning, Egli Air Haul will shuttle your party to their hanger then transport you from King Salmon to the camp via helicopter.
 The flight is a ½ hour.

 Departing King Salmon

 Soft-side luggage is mandatory (two medium duffel bags is better than one large bag).
 Do not over pack and do not bring large hard-sided roller bags, as the helicopter has very limited cargo space.
 There is a strictly enforced 60 pound per person weight restriction (including rods/reels, day packs and duffel bags).
 Yes, you can get everything within 60 pounds.
 And you can safely leave extraneous items in the Egli Air Haul hanger.

 We prefer that guests avoid bringing large “bazooka-type” rod carries; 3 and 4 piece fly rods and 2 piece spinning rods travel best on the helicopter.